roelmagdaleno/wp-countup-js/readme.txt

 If you are using the second way (remember to check the **Use the end number inside the shortcode?**):

 `[countup start="0" decimals="2" duration="5"]55[/countup]`

+Copy and paste any example in one of your posts and test.

 ## Settings Page ##